kgruiz/chatgpt-queue/README.md

 4. Click **Start** to begin processing.
 The extension sends the first prompt, waits until the stop button disappears and the send button returns, then proceeds after a short cooldown.
 5. Use **Stop** to pause, **Send next** for a single dispatch, and **Clear** to empty the queue.
 6. Manage queued items directly in the panel—edit text inline, move items with **Up**/**Down**, or remove them entirely.
+7. Collapse the panel with **Hide** to reveal a compact dock button; click the dock to reopen the queue when you need it again.

 ### Keyboard Shortcuts